codeyourinfra/codeyourinfra/cloud/aws/README.md

 It's required to be done before the execution of `$ vagrant up`, because it creates in the chosen AWS region the **security group** and the **key pairs** that will be used by Vagrant.
 A **subnet** and an **Ubuntu image** are also selected, during the playbook-aws-region-configuration.yml execution, to be used by Vagrant for managing the EC2 instances.

 You can repeat the execution for different AWS regions.
 Each region will have a specific subdirectory where the required data will be stored.
-The only thing you must bear in mind is to initialize afterwards the environment in the region previously configured.
+The only thing you must bear in mind when initializing later the environment is to use the region previously configured.

 ## Vagrant AWS plugin